Blasphemy law in the Republic of Ireland: Removal from the Constitution

-In October 2014, Minister of State Aodhán Ó Ríordáin gave the official government response to the Convention's report on blasphemy, announcing that it had decided to hold a referendum on the issue.
+In October 2014, Minister of State at the Department of Justice and Equality Aodhán Ó Ríordáin gave the official government response to the convention's report on blasphemy, announcing that it had decided to hold a referendum on the issue.
 In January 2015, Taoiseach Enda Kenny said there would not be a referendum on the issue before the next general election, which took place in February 2016.
 He said that two referendums were already being held in 2015, on same-sex marriage and reducing the age of candidacy for the presidency, and any more might distract voters from focusing on the issues.

 After the election on 26 February 2016, protracted negotiations led to a Fine Gael–independent government on 7 May with confidence and supply support from Fianna Fáil.
 The government programme published on 11 May included a commitment to holding a referendum on blasphemy.
 After the May 2017 story about Stephen Fry, a Department of Justice and Equality spokesperson said that it had undertaken "preliminary consultations and preparatory work" on the amendment, with future scheduling to be decided by the government.
 Simon Harris, the Minister for Health, said the law at the time was "silly, a little embarrassing and needs to be changed".
 In the Dáil Gerry Adams asked Enda Kenny whether a referendum would be held in 2017; Kenny replied "There are quite a number of referenda backed up, and they take time".
 In September 2017, new Taoiseach Leo Varadkar gave an "indicative timeline" for planned referendums, with that on blasphemy in October 2018, simultaneous with the presidential election.
 In June 2018, the Government approved the holding of the referendum.
 The Thirty-seventh Amendment of the Constitution (Repeal of offence of publication or utterance of blasphemous matter) Bill was formally introduced to the Dáil on 13 July.
 On 28 August the date of the Presidential election and hence the referendum was fixed for 26 October.
-The amendment bill passed all stages in the Dáil on 18 September and the Seanad (upper house) on 20 September.
+The amendment bill passed all stages in the Dáil on 18 September and the Seanad on 20 September.
 The referendum was approved by 64.85% of voters on a turnout of 43.79%.
 The amendment was signed into law on 27 November 2018 by the re-elected president, Michael D. Higgins.